 Psst… we are the crazy ones too! 😉

-The mountains around the Grossglockner Hochalpenstrasse have really “seen” a lot during the last few thousands of years…
+The mountains around the Grossglockner Hochalpenstrasse have really “seen” a lot during the last few thousand of years…

 In the place where today Grossglockner Hochalpenstrasse runs, people crossed the mountains over 3500 years ago.
 In fact, it was one of the main trade routes used by the Romans to transport goods such as fabrics, metals and furs.
 At that time, crossing the Hochtor pass was very dangerous and as you can imagine very time-consuming.
 Mainly due to the high altitude and changing weather conditions.